YuhwaUniverse/Portfolio/README.md

  #### 6) To view the bug report in a web page format, click [this link](https://yuhwauniverse.github.io/webhostingpage/).
  #### 7) Or, click on the 'Download Raw File' button on the upper-right menu bar in the Bug Report code page.<br><br>

-## 3. Pytest: Selenium UI Automation Script for Gmail login and email sending processes.
+## 3. Pytest: Selenium UI Automation Script for Gmail login and email sending processes

  #### 1) The script utilizes the Selenium WebDriver and Visual Studio Code integration to automate the Gmail login and email sending process.
  #### 2) It follows a class-based structured approach, providing a well-organized and reusable automation script for efficient testing.